canonical/launchpad-manual/docs/user/reference/launchpad-and-community/legal/launchpad-policies.rst

    -  `CC BY-NC-SA <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_
    -  `CC BY-NC-ND <http://creativecommons.org/licenses/by-nc-nd/3.0/>`_

-To request approval to host content on Launchpad under a license not covered by the list above, bring it up on the `Launchpad Matrix channel <https://matrix.to/#/#launchpad:ubuntu.com>`_ for consideration before uploading it.
+To request approval to host content on Launchpad under a license not covered by the list above, :ref:`contact the Launchpad team <getting-help>` for consideration before uploading it.

 Canonical reserves the right (but shall have no obligation) to pre-screen, review, flag, filter, modify, refuse, or remove any or all